K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 [esp32s3DevKitC1]: https://img.shields.io/badge/ESP3--S3_DevKitC1-blue "ESP32s3DevKitC-1"
 [M5AtomS3]: https://img.shields.io/badge/M5AtomS3-orange "M5AtomS3"

+3 April 2025
+1. Broke poll-for-PTT option when I added the 9700 stuff.
+Now Fixed.
+2. Changed the decoder's controller address to 0xE5 so it does not conflict with wfView or WSJT-X which use E1 and E0.
+The Decoder periodically polls the radio for frequency and split status.
+These are filtered out so the PC side never sees them.
+This allows logging and WSJT-X programs to transparently communicate to the radio over USB serial as normal.
+Note that the Audio-over-USB is not passed through.
+You can get the audio frnm analog jacks or use LAN or WIFI connection using a remote program like wfView or RS-BA1.
+3. CIV_SERIAL and WIRED_PTT are enabled by default.
+CIV_SERIAL shuts off all debug after startup is done.
+If connected to the dev USB port, you will see raw binary data from the radio.

 17 March 2025 - Fixed bug where frequency was not initialized at startup, so the initial band was invalid (0) and no BAND LED would be lit.
 The precompiled file is updated to 17 March. and includes USB (A)SEND DTR.

 16 March 2025
 1. Fixed a decoder crash on TX when USB Keying is enabled for non-VCP radios like the 705 and 905.
 Now works with both radio types.
 2. Added SubRX support for IC-9700, foiund a few small bugs.
-Added more a start of CIV message validity check and filter out echos if o echo turned on.
+Added more a start of CIV message validity check and filter out echos if echo is turned on.
 New config file entry MAIN_TX.
 1 = use Main band only for outputs.
 0 does cross-band split between the Sub Rx band and the Main TX band.
 3. The precompiled folder for USB DTR keying has been replaced with one dated March 16.
 MAIN_TX=1 is set.

 4 March 2025 - If you enable USB SEND (A) DTR you can use the PTT in jack with a footswitch to key the radio via USB.
 This sets up the opportunitiy to add sequencing delays controlling the RF flow.